rteehas/rteehas.github.io/docs/pages/publications.md

 ### Bias and Fairness

 Vinay Prabhu, **Ryan Teehan**, and Eniko Srivastava.
 Did they direct the violence or admonish it?
-A cautionary tale on contronomy, androcentrism and back-translation foibles. *Accepted to the EACL 2021 Workshop on African NLP*
+A cautionary tale on contronomy, androcentrism and back-translation foibles. *I presented this at the EACL 2021 Workshop on African NLP Poster Session, where it won a* ***Best Paper Award***

 ### Visualization